Bububooo3/roblox-api-dictionary/README.md

 If you want to retrieve the classes section, you should use the `GET` method on `http://127.0.0.1:8000/classes`

-### Get an Instance
+### Get Information About a DataType
-If you want to get data about an instance, you should use the `GET` method on `http://127.0.0.1:8000/instance?target=INSTANCE_NAME`
+If you want to get information about a datatype (ex.
+BasePart), you should use the `GET` method on `http://127.0.0.1:8000/instance?target=DATATYPE_NAME`

 ### Get Properties of a DataType
-If you want to get the properties of a datatype (ex.
-BasePart), you should use the `GET` method on `http://127.0.0.1:8000/properties?target=INSTANCE_NAME`
+If you want to get the properties of a datatype, you should use the `GET` method on `http://127.0.0.1:8000/properties?target=INSTANCE_NAME`
 <br>
 <hr>
 <br>